-- STATUTE: W. Va.
+- STATUTE: W.Va.
 Code §11-21-8g

 - CREDIT: The Qualified Rehabilitated Residential Building Investment Credit is available to qualified owner-occupied rehabilitated residential building projects located in West Virginia.

-- VALUE: \$100,000 per year1
+- VALUE: \$100,000 per year15

 The Qualified Rehabilitated Residential Building Investment Credit is available to owner-occupied qualified rehabilitated building projects located in West Virginia.
-The State tax credit equals 5 percent of qualified expenditures for historic rehabilitation as approved by the West Virginia Division of Culture and History and designated by the National Park Service as a "certified historic structure."
+The State tax credit equals 20 percent of qualified expenditures for historic rehabilitation as approved by the West Virginia Division of Culture and History and designated by the National Park Service as a "certified historic structure."
 The West Virginia tax credit is transferable to other Taxpayers.
-The tax credit was intended to promote historic building rehabilitation.
+The tax credit was intended to promote the rehabilitation of owner-occupied historic residential housing.

-1 This is an average value due to variation in claims year-to-year.
+14 This is an average value due to variation in claims year-to-year.